ONAP for Network Orchestration and Automation Training Course

 Developing Applications for ONOS

-21 HoursThis instructor-led, live training in Uzbekistan (online or onsite) is aimed at intermediate-level SDN developers and network engineers who wish to develop custom applications on the ONOS platform to address specific network challenges and enhance SDN capabilities.
+21 HoursThis guided, live training at Uzbekistan (online or on-site) is designed for intermediate-level SDN developers and network engineers who want to develop custom applications on the ONOS platform to address specific network challenges and enhance SDN capabilities.

 By the end of this training, participants will be able to: